10Kang/DE_Zoomcamp2024_ZY/project_1_coffee_shop/data_generation/README.md

     --date_string "2024-01-01"
     --output ~/data/sales/
     --outlet_id_path ~/data/outlet.csv
-    --customer_id_path ~/data/customer/_customer_data_2024-02-24.csv
+    --customer_id_path ~/data/customer/customer_data_2024-02-24.csv
     --product_id_path ~/data/product.csv
 ```

 ## Copy to the GCS

-The generated file is then uploaded to GCS as raw_file
+The generated file is then uploaded to GCS as raw_file.
+You can also tuned it to upload the file directly into GCS using with credentials set in the python script.

 ```
 gsutil cp file.csv gs://bucket/files
 ```

+## Important Notes

+The address of the outlet from data scraping might lake of information.
+It is manually corrected as uploaded into bucket while doing the data modelling using dbt.

+You may check the outlet information at [dbt_coffee_chain](../dbt_coffee_chain/seeds/outlet.csv) folder.